Ten Facts about Uranus

 Uranus is the seventh planet from the Sun in the Solar System

-Uranus orbits the Sun at an average distance from the Sun of about 2.87 billion kilometres or 1.78 million miles.
+Uranus orbits the Sun at an average distance from the Sun of about 2.87 billion kilometres or 1.78 billion miles.
 This is about 19 times further from the Sun than Earth is.
 The planet is so far away from the Sun that it is very difficult to see from Earth unless you are using a telescope or binoculars.
 Uranus' great distance from the Sun means it takes 84 years to complete a full orbit.

 Uranus is the third largest planet in the Solar System

-Uranus was the first planet to be discovered in the Solar System
+Uranus was the first planet discovered with a telescope

 Uranus was discovered on 13th March 1781 by the English astronomer William Herschel.
 Before its discovery, the Solar System was thought to contain six planets.
 Those were Mercury, Venus, Earth, Mars, Jupiter and Saturn.
 No one is credited as discovering those planets as their existence has been known since ancient times.
-Noboby knew of more planets simply because no others had been observed.
+Nobody knew of more planets simply because no others had been observed.
 The invention of the telescope made it possible to look deeper into space.
 Using his home-made telescope in his back garden in Bath, England, William Herschel spotted an object that he initially thought to be a comet, but which later turned out to be a planet.
 That planet became Uranus, and Herschel became the first person to discover a new planet in the Solar System.

 Uranus hasn't always been called Uranus